Click here for the home page

 Hadrian's Wall

-Despite the completion of these defenses, some Romans felt that it would be better to conquer all of Britain; then they would not need walls anywhere on the island.
+The Romans did think about conquering the rest of Scotland; after all, if they ruled the whole island, they would not need any walls stretching across it.
 More than once legions were sent into the Highlands, where they slaughtered thousands of Picts.
 If they had persisted the Romans probably would have succeeded, but each time they realized that the land was too poor to support any sort of garrison, and even the Lowlands turned out to be not worth the trouble it took to keep them.
 The Antonine Wall was abandoned shortly after 185.

-16. Hadrian's marriage to Sabina, a great-niece of Trajan, was a loveless union.
-For at least three years Hadrian was more interested in an attractive Bithynian youth named Antinous.
-In 130 the three of them went on a tour of Egypt, and Antinous drowned in the Nile.
+16. Hadrian's marriage to Sabina, a great-niece of Trajan, was a loveless union; they had no children.
+It looks like he married because an emperor is supposed to have an empress, but like many of the classical Greeks he admired, he preferred the companionship of boys.
+While visiting Bithynia, Hadrian picked up an attractive youth named Antinous, and he was the emperor's main interest for the next three years.
+Then in 130 the three of them went on a tour of Egypt, and Antinous drowned in the Nile.
 The grief-stricken emperor immediately ordered deification for his boy-toy from the Black Sea; a city named Antinoopolis was built on the spot where he drowned, and temples to Antinous sprang up all over the Empire.
 As a result, today we have about 500 statues and portraits of Antinous, which is twice as many likenesses as we have of Hadrian himself.

-Antinoopolis was not in a good location for a city, either for purposes of commerce, administration or defense, so it only lasted for a few years, dying about the same time the emperor did.
+Antinoopolis was not in a good location for a city, either for purposes of commerce, administration or defense, so after the emperor's death, it withered away.

 17. It took Gibbon nearly half a page to say that, in his usual verbose way.

-18. Ironically, the stoic manner in which Christian martyrs accepted death did not impress him: "What an admirable soul, that is, which is ready, if at any moment it must be separated from the body . . .
+19. Ironically, the Stoic manner in which Christian martyrs accepted death did not impress him: "What an admirable soul, that is, which is ready, if at any moment it must be separated from the body . . .
 This readiness must come from a man's own judgment, not from mere obstinacy, as with the Christians, but with reason and dignity if it is to persuade another, and without tragic show."
-(Meditations XI,3)
+(Meditations XI, 3)

 20. Aeneid VI, 847-853.

-Thousands of people in Pompeii and Herculaneum were killed by poisonous gasses from Vesuvius before they could flee the eruption.
-The rapid burial that followed turned both towns into excellent time capsules of everyday life in the first century A.D.
+Thousands of people in Pompeii and Herculaneum were killed by poisonous gasses from Vesuvius before they could flee.
+The rapid burial that followed turned both towns into excellent time capsules of everyday life in the first century.
 Today Pompeii is a required visit for anyone serious about studying the Romans.

 22. Although literacy rates in the ancient world can only be guessed at, the statement that Roman Africa was less literate than Italy can be backed up by the ages given on local tombstones.
 According to US census data, 54,000 people in the United States were 100+ years old in 1990; this works out to about .002% of the population.
 In places where there are no birth certificates or other records to prove otherwise, many more people than this claim to be centenarians.
 In fact, it can be shown that the percentage of people claiming to be 100+ is inversely proportional to the percentage of those who can read and write.
 On their tombstones .09% of the inhabitants of ancient Rome claimed an age of 100 or more; in Africa the figure was a full 3%, with one in ten of these claiming to be over 120!